+977-9841673696

 Signs and Symptoms

-Severe headache, which often feels worse on lying down and is not relieved by ibuprofen, paracetamol
+Severe headache, which often feels worse on lying down and is not relieved by ibuprofen or paracetamol

 Loss of coordination, clumsiness: The victim needs help with simple tasks such as tying their shoelaces or packing their bag.
 They cannot do the finger-nose test